webpro/baseplate/README.md

     grunt build

-The build configuration is set up to build:
+This build configuration is set up to build the demo application:

 * one minified JS file for the 3rd-party libraries plus application core
 * one minified JS file for each application module
 * one minified CSS file

-The optimized application is built to `/dist` (and runs at `/dist/index.html`).
+The resources are built to `/dist` (demo app runs at `/dist/app-demo/index.html`).

+The other scenarios have their own build targets:

+    grunt requirejs:bare
+    grunt requirejs:cujo

 #### Watcher